abhijeet-godspeed/notes/QA-Engineer-v2/o.md

 ### Step 7: Testing and Validation

 - **Run the test file:**
-  Use the command: `pnpm test:functional `
+  Use the command: `pnpm test:functional testFilePath`
 - **Success Criteria:**
   The test file executes without errors.
   - Test cases can pass or fail; focus on proper execution, not test results.